-Step 1: Create a new contribution form by clicking on “Create form” in the upper-left corner of your campaign Dashboard or navigate to a previously created form by searching for it in the Contribution Forms tab.
+Step 1: Create a new contribution form by clicking on “Create form” in the upper-left corner of your campaign's Dashboard.
+Or you can navigate to a form you already made before by searching for it in the "Contribution Forms" tab.
 Once you’ve located your form, click the “Edit” button.

-Step 3: As a default, your form will be set up to accept unlimited monthly contributions.
-It will also automatically use pop-up recurring asks with a threshold of $101: This means that after a supporter gives a one-time contribution that is less than $101, a pop-up box will appear that asks them to make their donation recurring.
-You can easily change both of these settings in the “Recurring settings” tab.
+Step 3: By default, your form will be set up to accept unlimited monthly contributions.
+It will also automatically use pop-up recurring asks with a threshold of $101.
+This means that after a supporter gives a one-time contribution that is less than $101, a pop-up will appear asking them if they'd like to make their donation a recurring one.
+You can easily change both of these settings!

 Instead of unlimited monthly contributions, which can recur as long as a donor wants to remain a monthly supporter, you can choose a different setting in the “Recurring donations” dropdown.

 You can choose to use monthly contributions that recur for a specified amount of time, or use unlimited monthly recurring and smart pop-up recurring together.
 This combination will show one-time donors a pop-up prompting them to make an additional monthly contribution that is a smaller dollar amount than their initial one-time contribution.
 You also have the option to disable recurring contributions on your form.

 Make sure you click on the green “Publish” button to save any changes you make!

 Now you’re ready to send out a fundraising email that links to your contribution form!
 You’ll want to specifically ask for a recurring contribution in your email and make sure you preset the links for recurring contributions.

 It's easy to preset your links for recurring.
 If you’ve set the form to use unlimited monthly contributions as suggested above, you can do this by clicking on "More" at the top of your form, and then "Promote" from the dropdown.